 Baltimores of different sizes awaiting cataloging and restoration.

-But for now, here's what we know about the Baltimore and Baltimorean
+So, here's what we have learned about the Baltimore and Baltimorean

 Presses - with some links too other informative sites below.

 Next: More Information on Baumgarten's presses as we find it....

 a boy, his father bought him a small Baltimore press and he proceeded

 to print some cards of his own.
 Since the the font he used for his name

 was 18 point Blackletter Text (similar to old English), and he lacked